The file system

 diskstat(path=pwd())

-Returns statistics in bytes about the disk that contains the file or directory pointed at by path
+Returns statistics in bytes about the disk containing the file or directory pointed to by path

 .
-If no argument is passed, statistics about the disk that contains the current working directory are returned.
+If no arguments are passed, statistics about the disk containing the current working directory are returned.

 Compatibility: Julia 1.8